curl/everything-curl/transfers/conn/proxies.md

 precedence.

-When using environment variables to set a proxy, you could easily end up in a situation where one or a few host names should be excluded from going through the proxy.
+When using environment variables to set a proxy, you could easily end up in a situation where one or a few hostnames should be excluded from going through the proxy.
 This can be done with the `NO_PROXY` variable - or the corresponding `CURLOPT_NOPROXY` libcurl option.
-Set that to a comma-separated list of host names that should not use a proxy when being accessed.
+Set that to a comma-separated list of hostnames that should not use a proxy when being accessed.
 You can set NO_PROXY to be a single asterisk ('\*') to match all hosts.

 ## HTTP proxy